jupyterlab/jupyter-ai/README.md

 ## JupyterLab extension

 The Jupyter AI extension for JupyterLab offers a native UI that enables multiple users to chat with the Jupyter AI conversational assistant.
-If you have JupyterLab instaled, this should be installed and activated when you install the `jupyter_ai` package.
+If you have JupyterLab installed, this should be installed and activated when you install the `jupyter_ai` package.

 ## Using